Janison: Standoffs loom as midterms near

 GOP disunity impedes trade, immigration, security steps

-Gridlock, which is commonly viewed as two-party paralysis, has arisen due to GOP divisions.
+Gridlock, which is commonly viewed as two-party paralysis, has arisen due to divisions within the GOP.

 Five months before the high-stakes national midterm elections, tensions among Republicans persist on key proposals — not only between the White House and Congress but among GOP lawmakers who comprise majorities in both houses.